 Floor racks vs. wall-mounted:

-- Simple floor storage suffices for smaller collections of 3-5 kettlebells
+• Simple floor storage is fine for smaller collections of 3-5 kettlebells

-Use rubber mats underneath to prevent floor damage from the cast iron base.
+Use rubber mats underneath to prevent floor damage and absorb the micro-vibrations that cause kettlebell bases to creep on hard flooring.

 Resistance Bands, Jump Ropes, and Small Accessories